 #1 Reducing Administration and Duplication of Services

 Related Goals of DAODAS Strategic Plan

-- To make available the necessary resources to improve the department's capacity to provide efficient and effective services - To improve the efficiency of the service-delivery system - To collaborate more effectively with service providers and stakeholders - To ensure that all clients and the citizenry-at-large are stimulated and engaged
+- To make available the necessary resources to improve the department's capacity to provide efficient and effective services. - 1.
+Implement system integration with primary healthcare and behavioral healthcare systems.